chiamp/skill-expression-game-analysis/README.md

 A player with maximum skill will always pick the optimal action that maximizes their chance of winning the game; such a player therefore plays an **optimal strategy** and is deemed an **optimal player**.

 A player with no skill is a little bit harder to define.
 In this project, I define a player with no skill as a player that implements a **random strategy** (i.e. the player always picks random actions) and is thus deemed a **random player**.
+In the [Open Discussions](#open-discussions) section, I go over some consequences of defining a no-skill player this way.

-By comparing the win rates of a player with maximum skill (an optimal player ) and a player with no skill (a random player), we can measure the maximum effect that skill has in affecting the win rate in a particular game.
+By comparing the win rates of a player with maximum skill (an optimal player) and a player with no skill (a random player), we can measure the maximum effect that skill has in affecting the win rate in a particular game.

 ## Skill Score
 Let's first start with single-player games as an example (e.g. blackjack, solitaire, free cell etc.).